shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgecompute/_workloads.md

 ## Workloads

-StackPath Edge Computing uses the concept of workloads to organize different applications.
+Cox Edge uses the concept of workloads to organize different applications.
 A workload can consist of one container or virtual machine image that is deployed to one or many locations.

 Deploy and manage your workloads.